dstmodders/docker-terraria-server/DOCKERHUB.md

 ## Official

-**By default, the official [Terraria] server stores worlds in the home
+**By default, the official [Terraria] server stores worlds in `/home/terraria/.local/share/Terraria/Worlds/`.
-directory: `/home/terraria/.local/share/Terraria/Worlds/`.
 We have changed the default path to `/data/worlds/` instead to simplify the mounting process.**

 ### Docker Run (official)